Own property in

 Wise

-You can open an Indonesian bank account with Wise.
-A multi-currency account allows you to open accounts for over 50 different currencies, where the Indonesian Rupiah (IDR) is one of them.
+You can open a bank account in Bali with Wise.
+A multi-currency account allows you to open accounts for more than 50 different currencies, where the Indonesian Rupiah (IDR) is one of.

 Conclusion